 Most every teen has heard the same speech from their teachers and parents about not texting and driving; but there are more rules to being a safe driver than just putting down the cell phone.
 We should always be alert and aware of what is going on in and outside of our vehicle.
-But we should also remain calm, cool, and collected.
-Let’s take a look at the rules that every first time driver should follow.
+We should also remain calm, cool, and collected.
+Let’s look at the rules every first-time driver should follow.

 The first rule of driving is to adjust the vehicle to fit our needs.
-Making adjustments to our vehicle makes us feel comfortable behind the wheel, in turn making the possibility of a collision less likely.
+Making adjustments to our vehicle ensures we’ve optimized our safety.
+Adjusting seats and mirrors also makes us feel comfortable behind the wheel, which also lessens the possibility of a collision.
+When we sit down in the driver’s seat, we should take note of a couple of crucial things.

 - Is the seat adjusted for us to reach the pedals?